RootShelll/WSO-Shell/README.md

 ## What is WSO Webshell?

-WSO Webshell is a PHP script designed for administrators to remotely manage files, execute commands, and perform system diagnostics.
+WSO Webshell is a PHP script designed for administrators to manage files, execute commands, and perform system diagnostics remotely.
 It is commonly used in penetration testing but should be handled responsibly.

 > **Warning:** Use WSO Webshell only for legal purposes.
-Unauthorized use may violate laws and lead to severe consequences.
+Unauthorized use may violate laws and result in severe consequences.

 ## Features

 - **File Manager:** Upload, edit, delete, and move files.
-- **Command Execution:** Execute shell commands remotely.
+- **Command Execution:** Run shell commands remotely.
 - **Database Management:** Access and modify databases.
 - **Security Features:** Password protection and encryption options.